 Firefighters, both professional and volunteer, put their lives on the line every time they respond to a call.
 Sometimes they need to drive their own vehicles to get to the firehouse before they can answer a call, and they sometimes even have to drive their own vehicles to the fires, accidents, and other emergencies they are called to help with.

 It is in everyone’s best interest that firefighters are ready and able to get to where they need to be in a safe and timely manner.
 It is also important that the vehicles that they drive are adequately covered in the case of an accident on or off the job.

-Thankfully, there are some ways to get some discounts on auto insurance for these brave people that are risking life and limb to rescue people and property and them out of harm’s way.
+Thankfully, there are some ways to get some discounts on auto insurance for these brave men and women who are risking life and limb to rescue people and property in their areas.

-- Ask if you have to have a certain number of years on the job to qualify for these discounts.
+Certain companies require that firefighters have a set number of years on the job to qualify for these discounts.